dani33339/Travel-Advice/README.md

 Travel Advice-travel website with a forum- Django framework Python, HTML, CSS,Unit tests.
-The site have 3 types of user's admin,guide,traveller In order to run our website you should install django,after that you need to pull the project from master branch and install the following pip's in your cmd/terminal
+The site has 3 types of user's admin,guide,traveller In order to run our website you should install django,after that you need to pull the project from master branch and install the following pip's in your cmd/terminal